 💪 Gluten free bread typically has much LESS protein than regular bread.

-🧂 All bread has about 1g of salt… unless you specifically buy bread low in salt/sodium.
+🧂 Most breads have about 1g of salt… unless you specifically buy bread low in salt/sodium.

 So, if you’re eating gluten free bread but don’t actually need to then you’ll be spending more money, eating more fat and less protein than you could with regular bread.
 And therefore, you may have to adapt the rest of your diet to compensate.